 It is still too soon to harvest.
 The buds haven’t reached their full potential, although they will still produce a high if harvested now.
 This type of high will most likely be more energetic or “speedy.”
 You’ll get a stronger odor and flavor if you wait, however.

 Mostly Cloudy Trichomes

-Congratulations, you have reached the perfect stage for harvesting your buds!
-This is the point when they have the highest levels of THC, so if you want to maximize your yield outcome then you have to act fast.
-You will know your plants have reached this stage when 50 to 70 percent of the hairs are no longer white.
+Congratulations, you have reached the perfect time for harvesting your buds!
+This is when they have the highest levels of THC; so, if you want to maximize your yield, you must act fast.
+You’ll know your plants have reached this stage when 50 to 70 percent of the hairs are no longer white.